qphl/mabstalk.com/_posts/2015-01-22-adcs-function-pharmacology.md

   - mabs
 ---

 This is the second article in a series of five blog posts that are putting ADCs in the spotlight.
 This article will describe in detail how an ADCs design can control its function and pharmacology.
-Please read the introductory post _Antibody Drug Conjugates: What are they and why do they matter_ before this post, if you are unfamiliar with ADCs.
+Please read the introductory post [ADCs: What are they and why do they matter](/2015/01/20/adcs-what-are-they-and-why-do-they-matter/) before this post, if you are unfamiliar with ADCs.

-Look out for; _ADCs: Pros and Cons_, _ADCs: Origins and Obstacles_, and _ADCs: Pipeline_, coming soon.
+Look out for; [ADCs: Pros and Cons](/2015/01/27/adcs-pros-and-cons/), [ADCs: Origins and Obstacles](/2015/01/28/adcs-origins-and-obstacles/), and [ADCs: Pipeline and Progress](/2015/02/03/adcs-pipeline-and-progress/), coming soon.

 ## Key Moieties and their Functions